 | Sharon Strauss‘ research interests lie in evolutionary community ecology, from micro- to macroevolutionary perspectives.
 She explores evolution in traits that are subject to selection from both biotic and abiotic influences, focusing on plants and plant interactions with herbivores, pollinators, and mycorrhizae.
 Dr. Strauss includes both contemporary and historical approaches — field research, laboratory studies, and phylogenetic reconstruction — to understand ecological processes and community assembly, with particular focus on the ecology and evolution of serpentine endemics.

-Dr. Strauss received the UC Davis Academic Senate Citation for Distinguished Graduate Teaching in 2013.
+Dr. Strauss received the UC Davis Academic Senate Citation for Distinguished Graduate Teaching in 2013 and the 2016 UC Davis Graduate Mentoring Award.

 |Anne Todgham studies the molecular, biochemical and physiological mechanisms that underlie an animal’s capacity to cope with environmental change.
 Her current research program has an eye towards global climate change and addresses the general question of whether contemporary animals have the physiological flexibility necessary to buffer the unprecedented rates of environmental change, specifically their response to changes in multiple environmental variables.|